winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ---

-## Building the front end with Next.js
+## Building the frontend with Next.js

 Here, you’ll create a simple form that accepts the documentation URL and the user’s question and then returns a response based on the data available on the website.